never-lang/never/docs/tailrec.md

 }
 ```

-The above listing presents tail recursive definition of the Fibnonacci function.
+The above listing presents tail recursive definition of the Fibonacci function.
 During each call its value is calculated by adding two previous values.
 What is most important there will be just 20 recursive calls.
 Now it takes only 0.004s to execute.
 150 times faster and 1094 fewer function calls!

-## Mathematical Function
+## Function Evaluation
-Other functions can be turned into tail recursive.
+Other functions can be turned into tail recursive as well.

 ```
 func gcd(x -> int, y -> int) -> int